dankar/rego600/README.md

 * Minimum and maximum limits of different settings.
 * It might be possible to write to some of the registers which this code is currently just reading from.
 * General undocumented stuff.

+The code is also in dire need of a big cleanup, which might happen any day now.